|

 enough, it won't have the intended drop, curve, or rise

 effect.
-The ability of a spinning projectile
+The ability of a spinning

-caused by the Magnus Effect.
+flight is caused by the Magnus

-It can best be demonstrated by using a lightweight table tennis ball
+Effect.
+It can best be demonstrated by using a

-flight.
-As a ping pong ball or a standard weight softball
+cause it to actually rise in flight.
+As a ping pong ball or a

-spins in flight, a slight vacuum is created on the side, top, or
+standard weight softball spins in flight, a slight vacuum is created

-bottom of the ball.
-For instance a correctly spinning
+on the side, top, or bottom of the ball.
+For instance a

-"rise ball" must have a true
+correctly spinning "rise ball" must have a true backspin (rapidly rotating bottom-to-top as seen by the

-as seen by the catcher) to create a slight vacuum on the top
+catcher) to create a slight vacuum on the top side of the

-therefore have a more level path instead of the natural downward arc
+a more level path instead of the natural downward arc of even a 65

-of even a 65 mph fastball without the same spin.
+mph fastball without the same spin.
+Similarly a curve

-Similarly a curve ball must spin rapidly in a side-to-side
+ball must spin rapidly in a side-to-side direction, a drop ball in a

-seen by the catcher), etc. It is estimated that a drop
+catcher), etc. It is estimated that a drop

 ball needs to be spinning in the correct direction at a speed of